New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

 Jason is a Sr. Architect at Think Big Analytics.
 He has many years of experience writing Java application software, most recently for Hadoop-based applications.

-Eric Sammer is currently a Principal Solution Architect at Cloudera where he helps customers plan, deploy, develop for, and use Hadoop and the related projects at scale.
+Eric Sammer is the CTO and co-founder of Rocana.
+Prior to Rocana, he was an engineering manager at Cloudera.
 His background is in the development and operations of distributed, highly concurrent, data ingest and processing systems.
 He’s been involved in the open source community and has contributed to a large number of projects over the last decade.
+Eric is the author of Hadoop Operations (O’Reilly).

 Dr. Charles Schmitt is the Director of Data Sciences at the Renaissance Computing Institute (RENCI), a research computing center at the University of North Carolina at Chapel Hill.
 As director, Dr. Schmitt is responsible for exploring and advancing the application of novel data technologies for national research agendas.
 This includes work in areas such as high throughput genomic sequencing, management of distributed research data, medical decision support, and data security.